Koke 'proud' how Atletico Madrid played vs Man City in Champions League exit

 On a night where Atletico Madrid went out of the Champions League after an ill-tempered draw, the British media criticised Simeone's squad for their actions.

 Daily Mirror sports writer Mike Walters tweeted on Wednesday night: "Imagine supporting a team managed by Simeone, including Felipe and Savic, and actually wanting them to win.
-What a bunch of animals #ATMMCI"
+What a bunch of animals."